VerKnowSys/sofin/README.md

 ## About:
 This software is my way of how to get reliable, updatable, bundled, closed-dependency, secure and fully customizable software for HardenedBSD/FreeBSD servers.
 Darwin (Mac OS X) support started with version >=0.14.10.
-Linux support started with version >=0.24.4.
+Linux support started with version >=0.24.4, ended with version 1.0.17.
+No more Linux support is planned.

 ## Features: